fnprice/GPX_Toolbox/README.md

 * Max distance between points
 * Minimum number of points to form a line

-These options allow omission of bad locations and, for example, data which was collected at highway speeds rather than off road.
+These options create a cleaner output line file by allowing omission of bad GPS locations and, for example, data which was collected at highway speeds rather than off road.

 ## Getting Started